karthikvellanki/ecommercebundle/README.md

 The application will now be running on localhost:3000 Navigate to localhost:3000 in your browser and start playing with the product!

+If you need any further help with the setup, please email karthik@orderbundle.com